 -Yessica Carela, Y-PLAN Student, The Bronx

-Y-PLAN Client, Stephen Newhouse highlights the value-add that Y-PLAN brought to his work and community.
+Y-PLAN Client, Stephen Newhouse of AC Transit highlights the value-add that Y-PLAN brought to his work and community.
 WhY-PLAN This fall, AC Transit had the pleasure of planning future transportation service improvements with the help of MetWest High School students participating in the Y-PLAN program.
 Forty-one 11th grade students examined bus routes in their neighborhoods, surveyed passengers, considered trade-offs, and developed recommendations to improve service. [s1] Y-PLAN demonstrates how government agencies like AC Transit can encourage civic participation among young people and their families.
 Reflecting upon my experience with Y-PLAN, three key benefits stand out.
-Two-way Street for Education Y-PLAN is a two-way street…
+Two-way Street for Education Y-PLAN is a…